 - Type of Stop: Roadside Stop

-Right after passing the Skywalk, you’ll find a waterfall on your right-hand side, a small parking area on your left, and likely a small gathering of people out of their car to check out Tangle Creek Falls.
-It’s not the most impressive waterfall on the Icefields Parkway, but worth a quick stop!
+Right after passing the Skywalk, you’ll find a waterfall on your right-hand side, a small parking area on your left, and likely a tiny gathering of people out of their cars to check out Tangle Creek Falls.
+It’s not the most impressive waterfall on the Icefields Parkway, but it’s worth a quick stop!

 Sunwapta Falls